babel/website/docs/usage/caveats.md

 due to limitations in ES5 (for the [es2015-classes](/docs/plugins/transform-es2015-classes) plugin).
 You can try to use [babel-plugin-transform-builtin-extend](https://github.com/loganfsmyth/babel-plugin-transform-builtin-extend) based on `Object.setPrototypeOf` and `Reflect.construct`, but it also has some limitations.

+## ES5

+Since Babel assumes that your code will be ran in an ES5 environment it uses ES5 functions.
+So if you're using an environment that has limited or no support for ES5 such as lower versions of IE then using [babel-polyfill](/docs/usage/polyfill) will add support for these methods.

 ## Internet Explorer